Skip to main content

 Florida's Workers Comp Requirements for Contractors

-Florida law is strict when it comes to workers compensation coverage.
+Florida law is strict when it comes to workers compensation coverage, per FL Statute 440.10.
 Here's the bottom line:

 Construction Industry (including contractors):